Continual Learning of Context-dependent Processing in Neural Networks: Orthogonal Weights Modification (OWM)

-We first tested the performance of OWM on the tasks of learning to classify handwritten digits (MNIST dataset) sequentially.
-In several benchmark tasks, OWM exhibited either superior or equally good performance in comparison with other methods for continual learning \cite{Kirkpatricka2017,Lee2017,Zenke2017,He2018overcoming} (Tables S1, S2).
-To examine whether OWM is scalable, i.e., whether it can be applied to learn more sophisticated tasks, regarding both the complexity of the inputs and the number of different mappings, we tested the network's ability in learning to classify pictures of natural scenes (ImageNet dataset).
-For these tasks, pre-trained feature extractors (Table~\ref{performance of various datasets}) were used to analyze the raw images.
-The feature vectors were fed into an OWM-trained classifier to learn the mapping between combinations of features and the label of individual classes.
-With a sequential training paradigm, this process is analogous to humans' learning to form new concepts of objects in cognition, with fully developed feature extractors-sensory cortices.
-We observed remarkable performance of the system in sequentially learning to classify up to 1000 individual categories, with the final accuracy closely approaching the results obtained by training the system to classify all categories concurrently (Table ~\ref{performance of various datasets}).
-These results suggest that, by using OWM, the performance of the system in classification approached the limit set by the front-end feature extractor, with the liability caused by sequential learning itself effectively mitigated.
+To examine whether the OWM is scalable, i.e., whether it can be applied to learn more sophisticated tasks, regarding both number of different mappings and complexity of inputs, we tested the network's ability in learning to classify thousands of hand-written Chinese characters (CASIA-HWDB1.1) and natural images (ImageNet).
+The Chinese character recognition task included a total of 3,755 characters forming the level I vocabulary, which constitutes more than $99\%$ of the usage frequency in written Chinese literature \cite{Liu2010} (see Fig.~\ref{OWM in CHW}a for exemplars of characters).
+In this task, a feature extractor was pre-trained to analyze the raw images.
+The feature vectors were fed into an OWM-trained classifier to learn the mapping between combinations of features and the labels of individual classes.
+We found that a classifier trained with the OWM could learn to recognize all 3,755 characters sequentially, with a final accuracy $\sim92\%$ closely approaching the results obtained in human performance when recognizing handwritten Chinese characters ($\sim96\%$) \cite{Yin2013}.
+Considering humans learn these characters over years and the learning necessarily contains revision, these results suggest that our method endows neural networks with a strong capability to continually learn new mappings between sensory features and class labels.
+Similar results were obtained with the ImageNet dataset, where the classifier trained by the OWM combined with a pre-trained feature extractor, was able to learn 1000 classes of natural images sequentially (Supplementary Table 1), with the final accuracy approaching the results obtained by training the system to classify all categories concurrently.
+These results suggest that, by using the OWM, the performance of the system in classification approached the limit set by the front-end feature extractor, with liability to the classifier caused by sequential learning itself effectively mitigated.